 Kashmir Rug aus reiner Seide

-Floral Kashmir Rug aus reiner Seide, dark blue with border and Medaillon
+Floral Kashmir Rug aus reiner Seide, old rose with border and Medaillon

 |Place of origin|